Blueberry Cake DonutsThis post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases. Please read my disclosure.

 Vegans and non-vegans alike are going to love this baked blueberry cake donut recipe!
 If you’re obsessed with the Dunkin Donuts or Krispy Kreme blueberry cake donuts, you have to give this recipe a try.

 Moist, cake-like donuts with pops of purple color are dipped in a powdered sugar glaze for the ultimate sweet morning treat.
-But because it’s baked in the oven, you end up eating less fat and calories than you would with a fried donut, so there’s no guilt here!
+But because it’s baked in the oven, you end up eating less fat and calories than you would with a fried donut, so there’s no guilt with this plant-based breakfast!

 Latest Recipe Video!